The Two Reference Guitars Used For

 non-beveled, staggered Alnico V pole pieces and

-Custom Shop '69 pickup and all resistance and
+indicative of a Custom Shop '69 pickup and all

-flatwork you will find in a retail package of the
+grey flatwork you will find in a retail package

-Custom Shop '69 pickup set.
-You won't find a
+of the Custom Shop '69 pickup set.
+You won't

-black bottom flatwork Custom Shop '69 in any
+find a black bottom flatwork Custom Shop '69 in

-retail packaging, it only comes with Custom Shop
+any retail packaging, it only comes with Custom

 staggered Alnico V